 While these greenhouses are useful, they’re also massive.
 Fortunately, there are ways of getting this green thumb experience on a small scale.
 A mini greenhouse can fit on your small deck or patio, a shelf, or even your desk.
 These mini greenhouses are similar to terrariums.
 However, greenhouses usually require watering while terrariums have a lid, creating a natural water cycle and making them self-sufficient.

 Thinking about creating your own unique mini greenhouse?
-Listed below are a few Mindful ideas.
+Listed below are a few unique mini green house ideas.

 - Greenhouse windows.
 You can make your own greenhouse will simple changes to your home.
 Consider creating a vertical greenhouse with a window in your home that gets a lot of sunlight.
 All you need is to line the window with several glass shelves and you’re done.